Private Sector Imperative For Creating Jobs & Improve Livelihoods Of Women - UrduPoint

 Private Sector Imperative For Creating Jobs & Improve Livelihoods Of Women

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Sep, 2024) The private sector is crucial to create jobs and improve the livelihoods of women folk across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2024) The private sector is crucial to create jobs and improve the livelihoods of women folk across the country,

 said Rabia Amin, a social worker on Friday.